Best Vitamins for Skin Health

 The body naturally produces its own collagen, but it requires specific nutrients to do so.
 After the age of 30, our body’s natural collagen production slows down.
 However, if we consume the proper doses of the essential nutrients needed for building collagen, we can support our body in its natural production of collagen.
 Collagen production depends upon:

-Our Zuma Nutrition team have put together a presorted combination of the precursors to collagen, in our collagen precursor daily packs.
+Our Zuma Nutrition team has put together a presorted combination of the precursors to collagen, in our Complete Collagen Builder Bundle.
 This combination of 8 daily capsules provides the building blocks of collagen to the body, and is 100% vegan and far more effective than animal collagen supplements.

 Fats are substances that help the body use some vitamins and keep the skin healthy; they are also the main way the body stores energy.
 The nutrients needed for the proper production of healthy fats in the body are: